GaureshAlai/Object-Detection-and-Tracking-with-YOLOv8/README.md

 cv2.destroyAllWindows()
 ```

-For full implementation, refer to the `video_object_tracking.py` script.
+For full implementation, refer to the `video_object_tracking.ipynb` script.

 ### Tracking Method:
 - **IoU Tracking**: Tracks each object separately based on the Intersection over Union (IoU) method, ensuring different classes are not mixed in tracking results.